andresgordoortiz/oocyte_fmn2_spire_pladb_crg_AlJord_Irimia/docs/How_to_run_instructions.md

 ## Accessing the HPC Cluster

 To access the HPC Cluster, you may require assistance from **Emyr James**, the head of Scientific IT as of 2024-2025.
-Follow these steps to set up your access:
+COntact him first to grant you access to the cluster and then follow these steps to set you up:

 1. **(Optional for external access)** Install [Forticlient VPN](https://www.fortinet.com/lat/support/product-downloads):
    - Select *Add New Connection* and choose *SSL-VPN*.